 In recognizing and emphasizing such differences, this subspecialty has opened the door to more careful study of both common and rare afflictions of the musculoskeletal system, which has led upgraded treatment protocols and improved prognoses for many abnormalities.

-The pediatric and orthopaedic surgeons at MedStar Franklin Square Medical Center specialize in a wide range of diseases and abnormalities in children and adolescents, including:
+The physicians at MedStar Franklin Square Medical Center specialize in a wide range of diseases and abnormalities in children and adolescents, including:

 - Routine pediatric orthopaedic injuries and conditions